-Epilepsy and its medications affect both the mother and baby during the pregnancy.
-While most women have a relatively normal pregnancy, there may some risks associated with epilepsy during pregnancy.
-This include-
+Epilepsy and its medications affect both the mother and baby during pregnancy.
+While most women have a relatively normal pregnancy, there may be some risks associated with epilepsy during pregnancy.
+These risks include:

 This can have an impact on the blood flow to the placenta leading to premature birth.

-In some cases, seizures are associated with losing consciousness and violent movement leading to trauma or fall which may lead to premature labour.
+In some cases, seizures are associated with loss of consciousness and violent movement leading to trauma or fall which may lead to premature labour.

 Severe bleeding in the baby because of lower levels of vitamin K.

-Babies may show withdrawal symptoms post birth because the anti-epileptics are stopped.
+Babies may show withdrawal symptoms after birth because the anti-epileptics are stopped.